Logius-standaarden/OIDC-NLGOV/ClientProfile.md

 - The Level of Assurance received in the `acr` Claim is at least the Level of Assurance requested.
 See also [Section 5.2.3](#authentication-context).
 This is in line with [[OpenID.Core]], Section 3.1.3.7.

-`represents`

-- The `represents` Claim, if applicable, identifies the represented service consumer on behalf of which the End-User intends to authenticate.
-Any Client MUST be able to process `represents` Claims.
-As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.
+`authorization_details`

+- OPTIONAL.
+The claim `authorization_details` contains a JSON array of JSON objects representing the rights of the access token.
+Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
+This can be used to solve representation.
+See [[[RFC9396]]].

+`act`, `may_act`

+- OPTIONAL.
+The `act` claim identifies the immediate actor (e.g., an application or service acting on behalf of a user), while the `may_act` claim specifies which principals the token-holder is authorized to act on behalf of, enabling clear representation and delegation chains.
+See §4.1 and §4.4 of [[[RFC8693]]].

 ## Discovery